It’s not that you were wrong, it’s that you were so fixed in your refusal to see that you could have been wrong – THAT’s the real issue.

 If you equate being wrong with being unloved you’re more willing to engage with erratic, aggressive, unloving – sometimes dangerous – modes of behaviour in order to defend your desire to refuse to witness your capacity for error.

 You could do this in more menial ways, like entering 3 coffees instead of 2 on a POS screen, and doubling down – “that’s the price!” – when a customer questions the 20 dollar charge.
 Or it could happen in more obvious ways, with more far reaching consequences, like engaging with even more coercive & unethical measures as information is siphoned out of the chaos of your actions, proving that such measures were in fact coercive & unethical.

 Something or someone has got to give.
 No debate there.
 The part of you that refuses to look at something you really need to look at, to see it for what it is and witness how clinging to it just isn’t working.
 The part of you that defends your errors & refuses to accept the outcome is being reckoned with right now.

 You might feel a wild compulsion to double down, so whatever is being uprooted from your psyche can’t fully breech.
 But lemme tell you something important: this is not the time to let fear lead you.
 This is a moment to face what you don’t want face – to witness the inner resistance, with valour and grace, and embody the power to do this work, of de-conditioning yourself.

 Yep – there’s definitely an inner fight going on – an inner war.
-And a helpful way to be open to letting go of whatever part of you refuses to release grip is through a commit to refusing to ridicule those who make mistakes.
+And a helpful way to be open to letting go of whatever part of you refuses to release its grip, is through a commit to refusing to ridicule those who make mistakes.